genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Command line options are the following:

-1. To get results filtered by depth of coverage use "Minimum coverage" option.
-   By default, this value is not set.
-But raising it to a higher value (e.g.
-   5) requires that at least five reads will cover the position.
+1. **Minimum coverage** option allows you to get results filtered by depth of coverage.
+But raising it to a higher value (e.g. 5) requires that at least five reads will cover the position. (default: not set)
-2. For paired-end mappings, you can trim from 1 to 240 fill-in nucleotides in the DNA fragment end-repairing.
-By default, this "Trim N end-repairing fill-in bases" option is switched off.
+2. **Trim N end-repairing fill-in bases** option.
+For paired-end mappings, you can trim from 1 to 240 fill-in nucleotides in the DNA fragment end-repairing.
    For RRBS mappings, the number of fill-in bases could be determined by the distance between cuttings sites on forward and reverse strands.
-If you analyse WGBS mappings, it’s recommended to set this number between 0~3.
+If you analyse WGBS mappings, it is recommended to set this number between 0~3.
+   (default: not set)
-3. Switch "Report loci with zero methylation ratios" option to report positions with zero methylation.
-The application doesn’t apply this option by default.
+3. **Report loci with zero methylation ratios** option is used to report positions with zero methylation. (default: unchecked)
-4. To combine CpG methylation ratio from both strands, set "Combine ratios on both strands" option switched.
-By default, it is unchecked.
-If you want to process only unique mappings, check "Only unique mappings" option.
+4. **Combine ratios on both strands** option allows you to combine CpG methylation ratio from both strands. (default: unchecked)
+5. **Only unique mappings** parameter is checked in case you would like to process only unique mappings. (default: checked)

+If you analyse paired reads two more options appear:

-5. For paired reads, using the option "Discard discordant mappings" you can discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
+6. **Discard discordant mappings** parameter to discard all mappings where the two mates map uniquely but with unexpected orientation, or where the distance between two mapped mates differs from and internally estimated fragment length, including mates mapping to different chromosomes.
 6. Sometimes you need to remove duplicates from your Mapped Reads files.
 For this purpose, use "Discard duplicated reads" option.
 7. To ignore positions where there is a possible C/T SNPs detected, choose